Cover Letters and Thank-You Notes

 Content and Tone of a Cover Letter

 The cover letter that accompanies your resume should not re-state everything that appears on your resume; it should supplement your resume by explaining what you are applying for, how you learned of the position and what you can do for the employer.
-Use the cover letter to highlight your strengths and abilities and your most relevant experience in no more than three to four grammatically correct paragraphs.
+Use the cover letter to highlight your strengths and abilities and your most relevant experience in no more than three to four paragraphs.

 Cover Letter Critique